Burning Man: Safety, policing and regulations

 Black Rock City is patrolled by various local and state law enforcement agencies as well as the Bureau of Land Management Rangers.
 The local police issue $1,500 fines for drug use and serving alcohol to minors.
-Burning Man also has its own in-house group of volunteers, the Black Rock Rangers, who act as informal mediators when disputes arise between participants.
+Burning Man also has its own in-house group of volunteers, the Black Rock Rangers, who act as informal mediators when disputes arise.

 Firefighting, emergency medical services (EMS), mental health, and communications support is provided by the volunteer Black Rock City Emergency Services Department (ESD).
-Three "MASH"-like stations are set up in the city: station 3, 6,and 9.
-Station 6 is staffed by physicians and nurses working with a contracted state licensed ALS Medical provider, while Stations 3 and 9 are staffed by Black Rock City ESD personnel.
+Three "MASH"-like stations are set up in the city: station 3, 6, and 9.
+Station 6 is staffed by physicians and nurses working with a contracted state licensed ALS Medical provider.
+Stations 3 and 9 are staffed by Black Rock City ESD personnel.
 While Station 3 and 9 provide emergency services and basic life support, the volunteers are generally doctors, nurses, EMTs/paramedics, and firefighters.
-Both station 3 and 9 have a small fire engines available in addition to a Hazardous material/Rescue truck and quick response vehicle for medical emergencies.
+Both station 3 and 9 have a small fire engine available in addition to a Hazardous material/Rescue truck and quick response vehicle for medical emergencies.

-In documents from February 2013 first made public on August 29, 2015, it was revealed that in August 2010, the FBI had sent a memo to its field offices in Nevada stating that it would patrol Burning Man to "aid in the prevention of terrorist activities and intelligence collection".
-Although a threat assessment performed by the FBI determined that drug usage and crowd control were the only major threats to Burning Man, the Bureau still sent an unspecified number of undercover officers to the event, with "no adverse threats or reactions".
+In documents from February 2013 first made public in August 2015, it was revealed that in August 2010, the Federal Bureau of Investigation had sent a memo to its field offices in Nevada stating that it would patrol Burning Man to "aid in the prevention of terrorist activities and intelligence collection".
+Although a threat assessment performed by the FBI determined that drug usage and crowd control were the only major threats to Burning Man, the Bureau still sent an unspecified number of undercover agents to the event, with "no adverse threats or reactions".

 Black Rock City design evolution

 1986–1991

 From the very beginning on Baker Beach, to 1991 when Burning Man was set into its desert home, there was no real organizational structure to the city.
-According to Rod Garret, designer of Black Rock City, "The original form of the camp was a circle.
+According to Rod Garrett, designer of Black Rock City, "The original form of the camp was a circle.
 This was not particularly planned, but formed instinctively from the traditional campfire circle and the urge to 'circle the wagons' against the nearly boundless space."
-This would not work for much longer, as attendance was reaching into the hundreds, and such a large gathering would require some planning.
+This didn't work much longer, as attendance was reaching into the hundreds, and such a large gathering required some planning.